ansontwk/ansontwk.github.io/others/word2vec.md

 # Natural language processing: Word2Vec

-In natural language processing, individual words can be embedding into vectors based on a pretrained model.
+In natural language processing, individual words can be embedded into vectors based on a pretrained model.
+Thesse embeddings are vectors representing the word in a high-dimensional space, and often are feature-rich, providing us with semantic meaning.
 One such pretraining algorithm is word2vec proposed by [Mikolov et al.](https://arxiv.org/abs/1301.3781) from Google in 2013.
 Although a bit outdated and outperformed by more sophisticated models, word2vec vectors has some interesting properties that reveal about our written/spoken language.

 ## Prerequisite